victorrjimenezz/4PT-Repository/README.md

 ***(NOTE: THE ICON CAN BE ANY SIZE AND SHAPE, BUT IT IS RECOMMENDED THAT IT IS A SQUARE IMAGE)***

-If a valid icon is not found, the program will switch to the default repository icon.
+If a valid icon is not found, 4PT will switch to the default repository icon.

 <div id="pkg"></div>